 Instructions

-- To make the batter, melt the butter and let it cool to 122°F (50°C).
-In a large bowl, place eggs, sugar, golden syrup and beat with a hand whisk for about 1 minute.
+- Melt the butter and let it cool to 122°F (50°C).
+In a large bowl, place eggs, sugar, and golden syrup and beat with a hand whisk for about 1 minute.

 - Add fresh lemon zest and poppy seeds, and mix.
 Sift flour with baking powder and salt using a flour sifter.